Daniel-H-99/FBINET/README.md

 ```

 ## 2. Task
+Note: Try to add inference time as well as  accuracy when reporting results, Refer to opts.py for conducting experiments
 + Complete Expert Binary Convolution (models/ebconv.py)
 + Train your model with n_experts = 4, width_multiplier = 2 and report result
 + Refer to 2 - step training strategy